ivishaljd/auction-system/README.md

 # Auction Website

-In this repo you will find the code and instructions to host an auction website for free using GitHub Pages and Firebase anonymous authentication & databases.

 This is a project I originally worked on for a charity event and I've been improving it in my spare time ever since.
 Contributions and suggestions are welcome!